 Online Gambling Laws in Connecticut

-Under Connecticut General Statutes 53-278a, all forms of gambling are illegal unless specifically authorized by the legislature or voters.
+Under Connecticut General Statutes 53-278a, all forms of gambling not authorized by voters or the legislature are illegal.
 This applies equally to live and online forms of gambling.
-The only two forms of authorized online gambling are racing and fantasy sports contests.
-Racing is permitted under the federal Horseracing Act.
-Racing bettors must be at least 18 years of age.

 Land-based Casinos in Connecticut

 Casinos are only legal on tribal land in Connecticut.
 There are two casinos in the state.
 One is at Foxwoods.
 It is operated by the Mashantucket Pequot Tribal Nation.
 The other is Mohegan Sun.
 It is operated by the Mohegan Tribe.
 A proposed Tribal Winds casino is approved but has yet to break ground while a lawsuit challenges the validity of the reservation.